IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios.md

 ## Before you begin
 {: #facebook-auth-ios-before}

 You must have:
 * An iOS project that is set up to work with CocoaPods.
 For more information, see **Install CocoaPods** in  [Setting up the iOS  SDK](https://console.{DomainName}/docs/services/mobileaccess/getting-started-ios.html).
    **Note:** You do not need to install the core {{site.data.keyword.amashort}}  client SDK before proceeding.
-* An instance of a  {{site.data.keyword.Bluemix_notm}} application that is protected by {{site.data.keyword.amashort}} service.
+* An instance of a  {{site.data.keyword.Bluemix_notm}} application that is protected by the {{site.data.keyword.amashort}} service.
 For more information about how to create a {{site.data.keyword.Bluemix_notm}} back-end, see [Getting started](index.html).
+* Your **AppGUID** value.
+Open your service in the  {{site.data.keyword.amashort}} dashboard.
+Click the **Mobile Options** button.
+The  `appGUID` (also known as `tenantId`) value is displayed in the **App GUID / TenantId** field.
+You will need this value for intializing the Authorization Manager.
 * A Facebook Application ID.
-For more information, see [Obtaining a Facebook application ID from the Facebook Developer Portal](https://console.{DomainName}/docs/services/mobileaccess/facebook-auth-overview.html#facebook-appID).
+For more information, see [Creating an application on the Facebook for Developers website](https://console.{DomainName}/docs/services/mobileaccess/facebook-auth-overview.html#facebook-appID).

 ## Configuring your Facebook Application for the iOS Platform
 {: #facebook-auth-ios-config}

-1. In your Facebook Application in the Facebook Developer Portal, click **Settings > Add Platform > iOS**.
+On the Facebook for Developers site:

+1. Log in to your account on  [Facebook for Developers](https://developers.facebook.com).
+For information on creating a new app, see https://console.{DomainName}/docs/services/mobileaccess/facebook-auth-overview.html#facebook-appID).

-1. Specify the *bundleId* of your iOS application.
-To find the *bundleId* of your iOS application, look for the **Bundle Identifier** in either the `info.plist` file or Xcode project **General** tab.
+1. Ensure that the iOS platform has been added to your app.
+When you add or configure the iOS platform  you need to supply the **bundleId** of your iOS application.
+To find the **bundleId** of your iOS application, look for the **Bundle Identifier** in either the `info.plist` file or Xcode project **General** tab.

+1. Click **Save Settings**.

 	**Tip**: Consider enabling URL Scheme Suffix or Single Sign On if you are planning to use these features.

 1. Click **Save Settings**.